magento/devdocs/guides/v2.3/graphql/payment-methods/authorize-net.md

 1. The customer clicks on the **Place order** button.
 The embedded `Accept.js` library captures the payment data and submits it directly to Authorize.Net.

 2. Authorize.Net returns a payment nonce and order details.
-Client's browser then posts the nonce to Magento server along with all the other order information.
+The client's browser then posts the nonce to the Magento server along with all the other order information.
 The payment nonce expires after 24 hours.

 3. The client uses the [`setPaymentMethodOnCart`]({{page.baseurl}}/graphql/reference/quote-payment-method.html) mutation to send the payment nonce and the last four digits of the card to Magento.